 China’s Potential Influence on the Current Price of Gold

-An interesting development for investors to keep an eye on are reports regarding China.
+An interesting development for investors to keep an eye on is reports regarding China.
 It appears that China is seeking to “punish” other countries by barring access to precious metals and rare earth minerals.
 This drafted legislation is set to be reviewed by the National People’s Congress and potentially implemented in the new year.
 This has the potential to seriously impact the spot price of gold and investors in addition to western manufacturers.

 China mainly limits access to precious metals right now through export quotas and selling primarily to companies that manufacture in China.
 Although China already has been restricting access, this new legislation can make these metals much harder to attain.
 As a result, the spot gold price could become much more expensive.
 While the current price of gold has yet to react to this news, China’s influence has serious implications about where the spot gold price may be headed in 2021 and beyond.